-- 1. Provide details (and diagrams if appropriate) of the domestic sales process of your company and any other related entities including: - (a) Marketing and advertising activities - The company arranges customers visit weekly. - The company prepares and publishes product brochures. - The company operates its own website to provide information about the company and the products. - (b) Price determination and/or negotiation process
+- 1. Provide details (and diagrams if appropriate) of the domestic sales process of your company and any other related entities including: - (a) Marketing and advertising activities IRPC arranges incentive trips for its valued customers and hosts other marketing activities to promote its brand and products. - (b) Price determination and/or negotiation process The price is determined on a case-by-case basis, depending on the negotiation between the parties.